RareMv/odin-recipes/README.md

 # odin-recipes
-This will be a top to bottom HTML website created based on TheOdinProject guidelines.
-Let's see how it goes
+This will be a HTML4 looking website.
+Created based on TheOdinProject guidelines.

+It's mostly text with some images.